Pep15/Practical_SRE/README.md

           * The Grafana dashboard returned to its normal state, indicating that the service had recovered and stabilized.

 **Database Failure with API Service:**[View Video](https://bit.ly/3UlgOTS)
-**Simulating a high utilize in Requests to the Image Service**[View Video](https://bit.ly/4fuLQlW)
+**Simulating a high utilization in Requests to the Image Service**[View Video](https://bit.ly/4fuLQlW)

 ---
 - Setup Environment
-   1. Perequisits:
+   1. Prerequisites:
       * Docker
-      * Minikube: to use kuberenetes cluster (for a local development environment) or a cloud provider.
+      * Minikube: to use a Kubernetes cluster (for a local development environment) or a cloud provider.
       * kubectl
       * Helm
       * Load Testing Tool
 ---

    2. Steps:
-      **Docker instalation and Configuration**
+      **Docker Installation and Configuration**
-        3. Install Docker: Run this following command to install Docker onn local machine: curl -fsSL https://get.docker.com -o get-docker.sh sudo sh get-docker.sh
+        3. Install Docker: Run the following command to install Docker on the local machine: curl -fsSL https://get.docker.com -o get-docker.sh sudo sh get-docker.sh
-        4. Configre Docker deamon for local Registry:
+        4. Configure Docker daemon for local Registry:
-           * If you are planning to used a local Docker registry on you mechine .
-Edit the Docker 'deamon.json'file, which exists on path '/etc/docker/deamon.json'.
+           * If you are planning to use a local Docker registry on your machine .
+Edit the Docker daemon. json file, which exists on path '/etc/docker/deamon.json'.
              .
-If the file does not exists create one.
+If the file does not exist, create one.
              .
-Add the following configration and replace with your local IP.
+Add the following configuration and replace with your local IP.
             {
                  "insecure-registries": ["your-registry-host-(IP):5000"]
             }

-            .Restart the Dokcer Engine
+             .Restart the Docker Engine
               'sudo systemctl restart docker'

             *Note*
-             - If you use Docker Desktop you can configure the code json format on it.
+             - If you use Docker Desktop, you can configure the code JSON format on it.
-                 1. Go the setting icon on the right corner click then will pop up page
+                 1. Go to the settings icon in the right corner, click, then will pop up page
-                 2. Then nvigte the 'Dokcer Engine' will see there is an empty box, enter the command on box.
+                 2. Then navigate to the 'Docker Engine' will see there is an empty box.
+Enter the command in the box.
                  3. Click 'Apply & restart'

        5.  **Run Dokcer Registry**
              .
-Docker image Registry it's private registry to store your repositry images.
+Docker image Registry it's a private registry to store your repository images.
              .
-Following the command to run container registry 'docker run -d -p 5000:5000 --restart always --name registry registry:3' . --restart always : is policy to reload the contaier even if there is issues with registry container or restart your machine.
+Following the command to run the container registry 'docker run -d -p 5000:5000 --restart always --name registry registry:3' . --restart always: is the policy to reload the container even if there are issues with the registry container, or restart your machine?
        6. **Build Docker Image and Push**
-            - One the Docker deamon Configure you can build and push on your local registry.
+            - Once the Docker daemon is configured, you can build and push to your local registry.

                * API_service:
                  'cd API_Service/'